-In December 2001, Moody's placed NRG Energy's long-term senior unsecured debt rating on review for downgrade.
-In July 2002, NRG's credit rating was downgraded below investment grade.
-On July 26, 2002, Standard & Poor's Ratings Services announced it had lowered NRG Energy's corporate credit rating to BB.
+In December 2001, Moody's placed NRG Energy's long-term senior unsecured debt rating on review for possible downgrade.
+On July 26, 2002, Standard & Poor's Ratings Services announced it had lowered NRG Energy's corporate credit rating to BB, a rating considered below investment grade.
 The secured NRG Energy Northeast Generating LLC bonds and the NRG Energy South Central Generating LLC bonds were also lowered to BB.
 The senior unsecured bonds of NRG Energy were lowered to B-plus.
 All of the NRG Energy debt issues and the corporate credit rating were placed on "credit watch" with negative implications.
 On July 29, 2002, Moody's Investors Service lowered NRG Energy's senior unsecured debt rating from Baa3 to B1 and assigned a Senior Implied rating of Ba3 to NRG Energy.
 On August 7, 2002, Standard & Poor's Ratings Services lowered the corporate credit rating of NRG Energy to single "B" plus from double "B", stating the rating now reflects NRG Energy's stand-alone credit quality.
 On September 5, 2002, Moody's Investors Service lowered NRG Energy's senior unsecured debt rating from B1 to Caa1 and assigned a Senior Implied rating of B3 to NRG Energy.
 The secured NRG Energy Northeast Generating LLC bonds and the NRG Energy South Central Generating LLC bonds were also lowered to B3.
 Finally, the secured LSP Energy Limited Partnership bonds were lowered to B1.
 Other debt issuances were placed under review for possible downgrade.
 NRG Energy's rating remains on Credit Watch with negative implications.